Elephant (working title)

 Wong Hoy Cheong

 This page serves as documentation and a platform to raise funds for my upcoming project tentatively tilted Elephant.

-I’m working towards a small painting show at The Back Room in the first quarter of 2023.
+I’m working towards a small painting show at The Back Room in, hopefully, the first quarter of 2023.
 It'll be a painting show about, hopefully, paintings and some of the processes of making them.

 My last painting exhibition was The Horror, The Horror in 2015.
 7 years ago.
 I’ve been presenting mainly video-based works since.
 But I’ve been painting nonetheless.
 Focusing on reworking the basic mechanics of how I make paintings and reimagining a new approach to examine ideas of representation or reproduction with paintings.

 The tentative title is inspired by a conversation with Beverly Yong for the project, Dear Bev.
 It's borrowed from the parable of the blind men and an elephant.
 In this instance, I’m the singular blind man, and painting is the elusive elephant I’m trying to figure out.

 You can view a 3D visualization of the show if you access this page via a desktop computer.
 And a JPEG version via mobile devices.
 Please view the gallery below for a selection of paintings currently being considered for Elephant.
 There will be additions and omissions as I continue to probe the contour of this beast.
 An update log with notes is included to track progress.

 Please read the essay Thinking Aloud (below) as a primer on my recent thoughts and experiments with painting.
 More text and clarity will come in the following months.